AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 Get [sample client library](/help/forms/assets/locale-support-sample.zip) to add support for new locale.
 You need to change the content of the folder in the required locale.

+### Best Practices to support for new localization {#best-practices}

+* It is recommended to create translation project at the end of an Adaptive Form authoring.

+* When new fields are added in an existing Adaptive Form:
+  * Re-create the dictionary and run the translation job again, in case of the machine translation.
+  * Export the dictionary through `[localhost]/libs/cq/i18n/gui/translator.html`, update it and import it again, in case of human translation.